kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

    co-located resource (e.g., interconnected network interfaces or accelerators).

-The scheduler is extended to interpret these constraints and find a "Placement" (a subset of nodes and DRA resources) that satisfies them.
+The scheduler is extended to interpret these new PodGroup level scheduling constraints and similarly to scheduling pods on nodes (available scheduling options), find a "Placement" for this PodGroup among the feasible options (subsets of nodes and DRA resources) that satisfies them.

 ### User Stories (Optional)